 Pharmacists are uniquely qualified to help patients and healthcare teams utilize pharmacogenomics (PGx) by offering the OneOme RightMed® comprehensive test as a clinical service.
-Covering HUNDREDS OF MEDICATIONS across MANY MEDICAL CONDITIONS, the RightMed test can help pharmacists guide optimal medication selection and dosing.
+Providing insights for HUNDREDS OF MEDICATIONS across MANY MEDICAL CONDITIONS, the RightMed test can help pharmacists guide optimal medication selection and dosing.

 OneOme makes pharmacogenomics accessible and intuitive to pharmacists through our reports, tools, and services.

-The RightMed test results are provided in a clinically actionable, easy-to-read report that categorizes hundreds of medications based on the patient's predicted gene-drug interaction:
+The RightMed test results are provided in an evidence-backed, easy-to-read report that categorizes hundreds of medications based on the patient's predicted gene-drug interaction:

 Several additional report types give you more control over what medications and/or medical specialties are included and in how much detail — all based on you and your patient’s needs.
 By streamlining the results based on what's most relevant to you, these reports help you make more informed prescription decisions, faster.